Marjorie Kinnan Rawlings: Personal life

 With the money she made from The Yearling, Rawlings bought a beach cottage at Crescent Beach, ten miles south of St. Augustine.
 In 1941, Rawlings married Ocala hotelier Norton Baskin (1901–1997), and he remodeled an old mansion into the Castle Warden Hotel in St. Augustine, which currently houses the Ripley's Believe it or Not Museum.
 After World War II, he sold the hotel and managed the Dolphin Restaurant at Marineland, which was then Florida's number one tourist attraction.
 Rawlings and Baskin made their primary home at Crescent Beach, and they continued their respective occupations independently.
 When a visitor to the Castle Warden Hotel suggested she saw the influence of Rawlings in the decor, Baskin protested, saying, "You do not see Mrs. Rawlings' fine hand in this place.
 Nor will you see my big foot in her next book.
 That's our agreement.
 She writes.
 I run a hotel."
 After purchasing her land in New York, Rawlings spent half the year there and half the year with Baskin in St. Augustine.

 Her singular admitted vanity was cooking.
 She said, "I get as much satisfaction from preparing a perfect dinner for a few good friends as from turning out a perfect paragraph in my writing."
 Rawlings befriended and corresponded with Mary McLeod Bethune and Zora Neale Hurston.
 Hurston visited her at Cross Creek.
-Despite Rawlings resisting many of the social norms of the time, she still refused to allow Hurston, an African-American, to sleep in her home; instead Hurston was relegated to the tenant house to sleep.
+Despite Rawlings resisting many of the social norms of the time, she still refused to allow Hurston, an African-American, to sleep in her home the first time that Hurston visited in 1940; instead Hurston was relegated to the tenant house to sleep.
+Rawlings felt so much guilt about this that, when Hurston visited again the following year, Rawlings offered her the guest bedroom in her home.
 While some of Rawlings's views on race relations were very different from her neighbors', she also infantilized African Americans, along with white Southerners, while simultaneously labeling the economic differences between African Americans and whites "a scandal”.
 She considered whites superior.
 She described her African-American employee Idella as "the perfect maid".
 Their relationship is described in the book Idella: Marjorie Rawlings' "Perfect Maid", by Idella Parker and Mary Keating.